Gigantism is abnormal growth due to an excess of growth hormone (GH) during childhood.

 Gigantism is very rare.
 The most common cause of too much GH release is a noncancerous (benign) tumor of the pituitary gland.
 Other causes include:

-If excess GH occurs after normal bone growth has stopped, the condition is known as acromegaly.
+If excess GH occurs after normal bone growth has stopped (end of puberty), the condition is known as acromegaly.

 The child will grow in height, as well as in the muscles and organs.
 This excessive growth makes the child extremely large for his or her age.